 - A childhood immunization program might increase the incidence of shingles since adults will no longer encounter the varicella zoster virus.

 As a consequence of these concerns, some countries are waiting it out to see what happens in countries that have adopted the chickenpox vaccine.
+Additionally, countries with universal health-care systems (such as UK) must also consider the cost of implementing the program.
 However:

 - Although the chickenpox vaccine might hypothetically drive up the age at which those who are non-immune get the illness, we have not seen this happen since the chickenpox vaccine was implemented in the US in 1995.